DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 **Data Cleaning and Processing**
 We used R for our analysis due to the size of the data
 ## To ensure accurate analysis, we:
-uploaded the CSV files to R and checked for duplicate and missing data.
+Uploaded the CSV files to R and checked for duplicate and missing data.
 No significant issues were identified.
 Additionally, we converted `ActivityDate` to the correct format for handling.

 ```r
 # Checking number of unique participants on each data set